-4 Experimental Evaluation
+4 Experimental evaluation

-In this section, we present detailed experimental results obtained when fuzzing the ANI Windows image parser.
+In this section, we present detailed experimental results obtained when fuzzing the ANI Windows image parser, which is available on every version of Windows.

 This parser processes structured graphics files to display "ANImated" cursors and icons, like the spinning ring or hourglass on Windows.
 The ANI parser is written mostly in C, while the remaining code is written in x86 assembly.
-The implementation involves at least 350 functions defined in 5 Windows DLLs.
-The parsing of input bytes from an ANI file takes place in at least 110 functions defined in 2 DLLs, namely, in user32.dll, which is responsible for 80% of the parsing code, and in gdi32.dll, which is responsible for the remaining 20% [10].
-Our results show that IC-Cut alleviates path explosion in this parser while preserving or even increasing code coverage and bug finding compared to the current generational-search strategy used in SAGE.
-Note that by "generational-search strategy used in SAGE", we mean a monolithic search in the state space of the entire program.
+It is a large benchmark consisting of thousands of lines of code spread across hundreds of functions.
+The implementation involves at least 350 functions defined in five Windows DLLs.
+The parsing of input bytes from an ANI file takes place in at least 110 functions defined in two DLLs, namely, in user32.dll, which is responsible for 80% of the parsing code, and in gdi32.dll, which is responsible for the remaining 20% [10].

+Our results show that IC-Cut alleviates path explosion in this parser while preserving or even increasing code coverage and bug finding, compared to the current generational-search strategy used in SAGE.
+Note that by "generationalsearch strategy used in SAGE", we mean a monolithic search in the state space of the entire program.

-For our experiments, we used five different configurations of IC-Cut, which we compared to the generational-search strategy implemented in SAGE.
+For our experiments, we used five different configurations of IC-Cut, which we compared to the generational-search strategy that is implemented in SAGE.
 All configurations are shown in Tab.
 1. For each configuration, the first column of the table shows its identifier and whether it uses IC-Cut.
 Note that configurations A-E use IC-Cut, while F uses the generational-search strategy of SAGE.
-The second column shows the maximum runtime for each configuration: configurations A-E allow for a maximum of 3 hours to explore each function of the parser, while F allows for a total of 48 hours to explore the entire parser.
+The second column shows the maximum runtime for each configuration: configurations A-E allow for a maximum of three hours to explore each function of the parser (since the exploration is per function), while F allows for a total of 48 hours to explore the entire parser (since the exploration is whole program).
 The four rightmost columns of the table indicate whether the following options are turned on:

-Summarization at maximum runtime: Records a summary for the currently-fuzzed function when the maximum runtime is exceeded if no conditions on the function's interface complexity have been violated;
+Summarization at maximum runtime: Records a summary for the currentlyfuzzed function when the maximum runtime is exceeded if no conditions on the function's interface complexity have been violated;